borgfriend/gatsby-remark-embed-video/readme.md

 };
 ```

+## Troubleshooting

-Note: if you also rely on `gatsby-remark-responsive-iframe`, `gatsby-remark-images`, or `gatsby-remark-prismjs`, you have to define the embed-youtube plugin first:
+if you also rely on `gatsby-remark-responsive-iframe`, `gatsby-remark-images`, or `gatsby-remark-prismjs`, you have to define the embed-youtube plugin first:

 ```js
 plugins: [